The 50 Best Boxing Movies of All TimeMovies Lists Boxing Movies

-You’ll find all of the above in this list of fifty of cinema’s greatest on the sweet science.
+You’ll find all of the above in this list of the best boxing movies:

 Thomas Edison’s brief East Coast monopoly on the movie business allowed him to produce hundreds of minor silent shorts.
 This very brief burlesque is a rare example of two women, replete in gowns and hats, boxing each other with considerable effort and skill.
 It’s notable purely because of its unusual subject matter, and the seriousness with which it treats its two “champion lady boxers.”

 49. The Joe Louis Story (1953)